jdmartin/speedyrss/README.md

 # speedyrss
-A toy for fetching rss/atom feeds and pushing to a channel on Discord. (very alpha)
+A toy for fetching rss/atom feeds and pushing to a channel on Discord.

 ## setup